HowToOpenScience/lak2024-tutorial/README.md

-# How to Open Science: Promoting Principles and Reproducibility Practices within the Learning Analytics Community
+# Promoting Open Science in Learning Analytics: An Interactive Tutorial on Licensing, Data, and Containers

 [![OSF][badge]][osf]

-*How to Open Science: Promoting Principles and Reproducibility Practices within the Learning Analytics Community* is a tutorial to be presented at the [*13th International Conference on Learning Analytics and Knowledge*][lak].
+*Promoting Open Science in Learning Analytics: An Interactive Tutorial on Licensing, Data, and Containers* is a tutorial to be presented at the [*14th International Conference on Learning Analytics and Knowledge*][lak].

 This project serves as the repository holding the webpage.
-The rendered version can be viewed at https://lak2023-tutorial.howtoopenscience.com
+The rendered version can be viewed at https://lak2024-tutorial.howtoopenscience.com

 ## License